-- The words, “The Brown Foundation” as well as “Service Learning” must be included in in the art work.
+2. The words, "The Brown Foundation" as well as "Service Learning" must be included in the artwork.

-- The artwork must have a border around it with at least a half inch margin outside of the border.
+3. The artwork must have a border (can be part of a design or in color) with at least a half inch margin outside of the border.

 Identification of the Artwork

-Place the name of student, grade, school, and teacher’s name on the back of the entry.
+Place name of student, grade, school, and teacher’s name on back of the entry.